mattischrome/console-blog/content/posts/stevenage-vs-portsmouth/index.md

 - Twelve
 - London
 title: Stevenage vs Portsmouth
-heroImage: ../../assets/images/defaultHero.jpg
-description: Tonight, despite feeling a bit under the weather, I went to Stevenage to watch Portsmouth play a
 ---
 Tonight, despite feeling a bit under the weather, I went to Stevenage to watch Portsmouth play a League One game at the Lamex Stadium.
 In addition, I met a “person off the internet” for the second time in a week – this time Tom, a friend of a friend from Facebook: our shared passions being Portsmouth FC and really cool music.
 We met at King’s Cross and caught a packed train to Stevenage, a non-descript dormitory town that was even more non-descript than I remember St Albans being.
 I’m glad I went, even though Pompey lost.
 It’s funny how sitting in a shed in the cold watching your team lose counts as entertainment!